 Code language: R (r)

-Of course, “Depr” is not really a word, and, yes, we get the exact same columns as in example 7.
+Of course, “Depr” is not a word and yes, we get the same columns as in example 7.
 However, you get the idea and should understand how to use this in your own application.
-One example when this makes sense is when multiple columns begin with the same letter, but some of them begin with the same word.
+One example of this making sense is when multiple columns begin with the same letter, but some begin with the same word.
 Before going to the next section, it may be worth mentioning another great feature of the dplyr package.
-You can use dplyr to rename factor levels in R. In the final example; we are going to select certain column names that contain a string (or a word).
+You can use dplyr to rename factor levels in R. In the final example, we will select certain column names that contain a string (or a word).

 Example 11: Select Columns Containing a Certain String